Keeper-Security/amcl/README-Keeper.md

 We have forked this project in order to maintain control over code updates.

 ## Usage
 We have created the `keeper` branch from the master branch.
-We will probably branch off of that for actual projects.
+We will probably branch off of that for client releases.
 For example:

 ```
 [Keeper AMCL fork]
   master                               -- synchronized with the actual AMCL code